-When lobotomy was invented, there were no good ways to treat mental illness, and people were looking for "pretty desperate" kinds of interventions, he said.
+When lobotomy was invented, there were no good ways to treat mental illness, and people were "pretty desperate" for any kind of intervention, Lerner said.
 Even so, there were always critics of the procedure, he added.

-Moniz reported the treatment as a success for patients with conditions such as depression, schizophrenia, panic disorder and mania, according to an article published in 2011 in the Journal of Neurosurgery.
-But the operations had severe side effects, including increased temperature, vomiting, bladder and bowel incontinence and eye problems, as well apathy, lethargy, and abnormal sensations of hunger, among others.
+Moniz reported the surgeries as a success in treating patients with conditions such as depression, schizophrenia, panic disorder and mania, according to an article published in 2011 in the Journal of Neurosurgery.
+But the operations had severe side effects, including increased body temperature, vomiting, bladder and bowel incontinence and eye problems, as well as apathy, lethargy and abnormal sensations of hunger, among others.
 The medical community was initially critical of the procedure, but nevertheless, physicians started using it in countries around the world.

-The first procedures involved cutting a hole in the skull and injecting ethanol into the brain to destroy the fibers that connected the frontal lobe to other parts of the brain.
-Later, Moniz introduced a surgical instrument called a leucotome, which contains a loop of wire that, when rotated, creates a circular lesion in the brain.
+Moniz's first lobotomy procedures involved cutting a hole in the skull and injecting ethanol into the brain to destroy the fibers that connected the frontal lobe to other parts of the brain.
+Later, Moniz developed a surgical instrument called a leucotome, which contains a retractable loop of wire that, when rotated, cuts a circular lesion in brain tissue.

-The Italian psychiatrist Amarro Fiamberti first developed a procedure that involved accessing the frontal lobes through the eye sockets, which would inspire Freeman to develop the transorbital lobotomy in 1945, a method that would not require a traditional surgeon and operating room.
-The technique involved using an instrument called an orbitoclast, a modified ice pick, which the physician would insert through the patient's eye socket using a hammer.
+The Italian psychiatrist Amarro Fiamberti developed a procedure that involved accessing the frontal lobes through the eye sockets; that procedure would inspire Freeman to develop the transorbital lobotomy in 1945, a method that would not require a traditional surgeon or operating room, researchers reported in 2019 in the journal Frontiers in Neuroscience.
+The technique involved using an instrument called an orbitoclast — a long, slender instrument modeled after an ice pick — which the physician would insert through the patient's eye socket using a hammer.
 They would then move the instrument side-to-side to separate the frontal lobes from the thalamus, the part of the brain that receives and relays sensory input.

-While a small percentage of people supposedly got better or stayed the same, for many people, lobotomy had negative effects on a patient's personality, initiative, inhibitions, empathy and ability to function on their own.
+While a small percentage of people supposedly showed improved mental conditions or no change at all, for many patients, lobotomy had negative effects on their personality, initiative, inhibitions, empathy and ability to function on their own, according to Lerner.

 "The main long-term side effect was mental dullness," Lerner said.
-People could no longer live independently, and they lost their personalities, he said.
+People could no longer live independently, and they lost their personalities, he added.

 Mental institutions played a critical role in the prevalence of lobotomy.
 At the time, there were hundreds of thousands of mental institutions, which were overcrowded and chaotic.
 By giving unruly patients lobotomies, doctors could maintain control over the institution, Lerner said.

-That's exactly what happens in the 1962 novel and 1975 film "One Flew Over the Cuckoo's Nest," in which Randall Patrick McMurphy, a rambunctious but sane man living in a mental hospital, is given a lobotomy that leaves him mute and vacant-minded.
+That's exactly what unfolds in the 1962 novel and 1975 film "One Flew Over the Cuckoo's Nest," in which Randle Patrick McMurphy, a violent but sane man who declares himself insane to avoid a prison sentence, is sent to mental hospital and given a lobotomy that leaves him mute, unresponsive and vacant-eyed.

 "Usually things in movies are exaggerated," Lerner said.
 But in this case, it was "disturbingly real," he said.

-The practice started subsiding in the mid-1950s, as scientists developed antipsychotic and antidepressant medications that were much more effective.
-Nowadays, mental illness is primarily treated with drugs.
-In cases where drugs are not effective, people may be treated with electroconvulsive therapy, a procedure that involves passing electrical currents through the brain to trigger a brief seizure, according to the Mayo Clinic.
+By the mid-1950s, scientists had developed psychotherapeutic medications such as the antipsychotic chlorpromazine, which was much more effective and safer for treating mental disorders than lobotomy.
+Nowadays, mental illness is primarily treated with drugs and psychotherapies.
+In cases where drugs or talk therapy are not effective, people may be treated with electroconvulsive therapy, a procedure that involves passing electrical currents through the brain to trigger a brief seizure, according to the Mayo Clinic.

 Lobotomy is rarely, if ever, performed today, and if it is, "it's a much more elegant procedure," Lerner said.
 "You're not going in with an ice pick and monkeying around."
-The removal of specific brain areas (psychosurgery) is only used to treat patients for whom all other treatments have failed.
+The removal of specific brain areas (psychosurgery) is reserved for treating patients for whom all other treatments have failed.